No More Silos: ‘Phone First’

-The Phone First service is designed for patients who are feeling unwell and considering travelling to an ED with an injury or illness which requires urgent treatment but is not immediately life threatening.
+The Phone First service is designed for patients who are feeling unwell and considering travelling to an Emergency Department with an injury or illness which requires urgent treatment but is not immediately life threatening.

 When you call the ‘Phone First’ service, a health care professional will clinically assess your condition or that of the person you are phoning on behalf of.
 They will then make arrangements for the most appropriate urgent care service for your needs.

-This may mean arranging an appointment at your local ED, organising rapid tests or assessment, redirecting you to your local GP, GP Out of Hours or the nearest Minor Injuries Unit or providing advice.
+This may mean arranging an appointment at your local Urgent Care service or Minor Injuries unit, organising rapid tests or assessment, redirecting you to your local GP, GP Out of Hours or providing advice.

 Northern HSC Trust Area